Angustidontus: Description

-Angustidontus had large grasping appendages, modified from the first or second thoracopods, which represent some of the earliest maxillipeds within the Eucarida.
+Angustidontus had large grasping appendages, modified from the first or second thoracopods (appendages attached to the thorax), which represent some of the earliest maxillipeds within the Eucarida.
 These maxillipeds were likely used through being folded downwards to strike at prey, then hold the prey and prevent it from wriggling itself free.
-Schramidontus, the only known close relative of Angustidontus, also possessed a second smaller pair of maxillipeds that it could use to bring prey to the maxillae, maxillulae and its large mandibles, but these are absent in Angustidontus.
-Instead, Angustidontus used the next four pairs of thoracopods (which were short and possessed strong claws and serrated gnathobases) to tear apart prey and transport it to the mouth.
+Schramidontus, the only known close relative of Angustidontus, also possessed a second smaller pair of maxillipeds that it could use to bring prey to the maxillae, maxillulae (similar structures preceding the maxillae) and its large mandibles, but these are absent in Angustidontus.
+Instead, Angustidontus used the next four pairs of thoracopods (which were short and possessed strong claws and serrated gnathobases, that is, modified and expanded bases to aid feeding) to tear apart prey and transport it to the mouth.